voetlab/multiome_preprocessing_seurat/README.md

-# multiome_preprocessing_seurat
+# Multiome_preprocessing_seurat

-Workflow to preprocess single nucleus multiome data (gene expression + ATAC) produced with cellranger ARC in Seurat.
-Using a sequential set of scripts, go from a folder with cellranger arc outputs to a Seurat object with dimensionality reduction and clustering for gene expression data.
+Workflow to preprocess single nucleus multiome data (gene expression + ATAC) produced with 10X Genomics Cellranger ARC in Seurat.
+Using a sequential set of scripts, go from a folder with cellranger-arc outputs to a Seurat object with dimensionality reduction and clustering for gene expression data.

 # Getting started